Deflated-Criossant/Tidown/README.md

 Windows needs the `ffmpeg.exe` in the root directory or in the `PATH`.

 #### Mac OS X
-Download `ffmeg` pre-built from http://ffmpegmac.net unzip and place in root directory or in the `PATH`, and this will auto-tag your music.
+Download `ffmeg` pre-built from http://ffmpegmac.net and /configure
+Make
+Make install

+or you can download `homebrew` from http://brew.sh and do the following `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` `brew install ffmpeg`

 You need to also allow installation from unkown developer's enabling in your app store prefrences.